Spanish Greetings & Farewells for All Occasions

 • Encantado de conocerlo* – Nice to meet you

-*Note: These salutations must agree with the number and gender of the person you’re addressing.
+*Note: These expressions must agree with the number and gender of the person you’re addressing.
 Encantada de conocerla, Jessica – for example.

-If you must talk to people through a written channel, you can use any of these Spanish greetings for a letter or email:
+If you must talk to people through a written channel, you can use any of these email greetings:

 • Apreciado(a): Dear/Appreciated